 Lesa McLaughlin’s experience is that of a Master teacher.
 She considers her strength in teaching to be a deep understanding of the work of Joseph Pilates and helping each client to see, feel and reach their fullest potential.
 Lesa considers the work of Joseph Pilates to be an inspiration.
 She has experienced personally the depth and power of the work and considers her ability to practice and teach Pilates a true privilege.
 The most satisfying aspect of her Pilates experience is to see daily, through her teaching, the meaningful impact it has on others.

-Stefanie Covey has been practicing Pilates since 2005 when she lucked into a deal at a Denver Pilates studio and quickly fell in love with the movement, focus, and mind-body connection she found in the work.
+Stefanie has been practicing Pilates since 2005 when she lucked into a deal at a Denver Pilates studio and quickly fell in love with the movement, focus, and mind-body connection she found in the work.
 Since moving to DC’s Brookland neighborhood in 2012, Stefanie has been a dedicated student at Excel Pilates.
 In 2016, Stefanie completed Excel Pilates’ 700-hour Teacher Training Program, studying under expert teachers who learned from instructors taught by Pilates founder Joseph Pilates.
 She is a certified, third-generation classical Pilates instructor.
-She brings to teaching her lifelong dedication to helping people change their lives.
-She’s passionate about helping others improve their health and wellness and is excited to guide students through their own discoveries, victories and healing through Pilates.
-In addition to practicing Pilates, Stefanie has spent her career fundraising for nonprofits that help people who are homeless, abused and in need.
+She brings to teaching her lifelong dedication to help people change their lives.
+She’s passionate about helping others improve their health and wellness and is excited to guide students through their own discoveries, victories, and healing through Pilates.
+In addition to practicing Pilates, Stefanie has spent her career fundraising for nonprofits that help people who are homeless, abused, and in need.

-Brianne Barrow Little has been teaching Pilates since 2006, first experiencing the method as a graduate student in dance.
-Not surprisingly, its complement to dance drew her toward a deeper learning and teaching.
+Brianne has been teaching Pilates since 2006, first experiencing the method as a graduate student in dance.
+Not surprisingly, its complement to dance drew her toward deeper learning and teaching.
 Trained through Power Pilates and PMA certified in 2013, she enjoys helping students find their “a-ha” movement moments and translating those into life outside the Pilates studio!
 She enjoys working with bodies of all shapes and capabilities, with specific experience with pre- and post-natal, osteoporotic, and hypermobile students.
 Brianne brings positive energy with a focus on proper alignment for maximum efficiency and strength building to her teaching.
 In addition to teaching, Brianne enjoys spending time with her family, cooking, swimming, and gardening.

-Laurelle Lo has studied Pilates at Excel Pilates DC since 2008.
+Laurelle has studied Pilates at Excel Pilates DC since 2008.
 Laurelle took a circuitous route to Pilates: she trained as a ballet dancer in her hometown of Vancouver, Canada.
 Later, she worked in the Canadian House of Commons and secured a B.A. and M.A. in History from the University of Ottawa before moving to Washington, DC, and getting her J.D. at Georgetown University Law Center and pursuing a career in corporate litigation.
-After starting a family, Laurelle focused on pro bono work for global health and educational causes, while returning to dance part time.
-It was then that she began studying Classical Pilates in earnest, quickly discovering for herself that Pilates, as a system of thoughtful, precise and invigorating movements, always makes her feel stronger (and taller!).
+After starting a family, Laurelle focused on pro bono work for global health and educational causes, while returning to dance part-time.
+It was then that she began studying Classical Pilates in earnest, quickly discovering for herself that Pilates, as a system of thoughtful, precise, and invigorating movements, always makes her feel stronger (and taller!).
 Laurelle hopes to impart her love of Pilates and the rewards anyone – dancer, lawyer, teacher, parent – can reap from Pilates by bettering the mind and body, from your core to the tips of your toes.
 Laurelle received her Pilates certification from the Excel Teacher Training Program in 2018.

-Michelle Mendelson has studied The Pilates Method of Body Conditioning since 1999 and received her teacher certification from Excel Pilates DC in 2002.
+Michelle has studied The Pilates Method of Body Conditioning since 1999 and received her teacher certification from Excel Pilates DC in 2002.
 She holds a Gold Certification from the Pilates Method Alliance and is Pink Ribbon Program Certified to work with breast cancer survivors.
 Michelle has worked with people of all ages, from childhood into their 80’s, and with many different fitness levels, sizes, shapes and conditions.
 She has worked with women through the ninth month of pregnancy, and with women returning to Pilates after giving birth.
 She truly believes that Pilates is for everybody; yes, even for men!
 Michelle holds a degree in Political and Social Thought from the University of Virginia and worked in her pre-Pilates life in journalism and elementary education.
 In Michelle’s words: “It’s a good feeling to see people getting stronger and healthier and to know I’ve had some part in that, and to share my love of Pilates with others.”

-Susan Reynolds received her teacher certification from Excel Pilates in 2013.
+Susan received her teacher certification from Excel Pilates in 2013.
 She began studying Pilates in 2003 in order to develop a more balanced body as she struggled with scoliosis.
 The patience required in her own journey gives her a unique perspective, and she finds it rewarding to help others grow stronger while finding more balanced, efficient ways of moving through Pilates.
 Building on earlier training in ballet and modern dance, Susan now teaches and performs the Argentine tango.
 During the day she’s an acquiring editor of psychology books for a local press.